Global fixed point in low-dimensional surface group deformation space: Abstract

 \section{Abstract}

-Under the natural action of the pure mapping class group of a surface, we show that any global fixed point in the low-dimensional deformation space of the fundamental group of the surface corresponds to the trivial representation, assuming the surface has genus greater than two.
-This result provides an alternative proof for a special case of a theorem by Landesman and Litt with a slight refinement.
-We also discuss a similar approach that may potentially lead to an alternative proof of the entirety of the theorem.
+Under the natural action of the pure mapping class group of a surface of genus at least three, we show that any global fixed point in the low-dimensional deformation space of the surface group corresponds to the trivial representation.
+A key observation is that such a global fixed point gives rise to a linear representation of the pure mapping class group of the corresponding surface with a marked point.
+Our argument works directly on the deformation space, without assuming the semisimplicity of representations, and yields a short alternative proof of a special case of a theorem of Landesman and Litt with a slight improvement.
+We also discuss a possible extension of this approach from global fixed points to finite orbits of the mapping class group action.